swimos/swim/swim-system-js/swim-mesh-js/@swim/client/README.md

 ### Browser

-Browser applications can load `swim-mesh.js`—which bundles the **@swim/client** library—along with its `swim-core.js` dependency, directly from the swimOS CDN.
+Browser applications can load `swim-mesh.js`—which bundles the **@swim/client** library—along with its `swim-core.js` dependency, directly from the SwimOS CDN.

 ```html
 <!-- Development -->